Facial Cleansing Brush: Perfect Your Skincare Routine Steps

 What about loofahs and sponges?

 Loofahs and sponges are optimal lathering agents and gently exfoliate the skin.
 They are also more prone to hold bacteria because of all the loops and holes.
 Rinse them out thoroughly and allow them to air dry after each use.
-You should swap these out at least every 30 days.
+You should swap these out at least every 30 days to maintain a healthy skin care routine.

 In summary